-$$P{LOSS} = P{OUT} (1 - \eta)/\eta \tag{2b}$$
+$$P{LOSS} = P{OUT} (1 - \eta)/\eta$$ (2b)

 Power dissipation can be calculated in several ways.
-The most intuitive and practical is to measure the power dissipated at the input and at all of the outputs.
+The most intuitive and practical is to measure the power dissipated at the input and all the outputs.
 Perform the measurements at the worst-case conditions (voltages, currents, and temperature).
 The difference between input and output power is dissipated in the device and the inductor.
-Use Equation 4 to derive the power lost in the inductor, and from this result use Equation 3 to calculate the power dissipation in the ADP5024 buck converter.
+Use Equation 4 to derive the power lost in the inductor, and from this use Equation 3 to calculate the power dissipation in the ADP5023 buck converter.